 A man may not be a social animal, but these dogs definitely are.
 They love entertaining kids and adults.

-As for socializing with fellow four-legged creatures, that to is a very friendly experience.
+As for socializing with fellow four-legged creatures, that too is a very friendly experience.
 You might want to know that Corgi Huskies like being under the spotlight when it comes to attention.

 The hybrid is loyal in the sense that he/she makes you a priority.
-Much like Huskies, Horgis go through any lengths for you.
+Much like Huskies, Horgis go to any lengths for you.
 They never disappoint.

 Cross-breed loves and cares very deeply.
 This makes them amazing companions capable of fulfilling your emotional needs.
 After all, dogs as pets and humans as owners have a very strong emotional connection.